Do not read

 New Entries will go into the Shinto Blog

 A lot of people who are religious like to deny it.
 "Me?
 I am not religious", they say, "I know that Jesus is Lord...
 But that is not religious, it is a historical fact".
 They say.
 And Shintoist too, are particularly unlikely to see their behaviour as being "religious".
 They may have had their car purified, they may have asked their local god for good luck before their university entrance examinations or making investments, they are likely to go to a shrine every year on New Year's Day.
+They may even ask for assistance with a Title Max title loan if they need some money.
 But if asked if they are religious they will say, "Who me?
 This is not religion.
 This is just a custom.
 Just, well, the normal thing to do". ho ho.

 To verify the fact that Shinto practitioners do not see their behavior as being religious, I carried out a survey asking visitors to a Shinto shrine "Do you believe in God?", "Are you religious?", and "How much money would I have to pay you to go home today without having prayed?".
 While those that answered "yes" to the first two questions were in the minority, to the third question, all except one of the 40 respondents replied "I would not do home without praying, no matter how much money you gave me."
 It was apparent that some of the some of the respondents were slightly offended to be asked.
 The single respondent that would have excepted the money to go home without praying defined himself as a Christian.